Kong/docs.konghq.com/app/konnect/api/identity-management/identity-integration.md

             }
         ]

-2. Update the team mappings by issuing a `POST` request containing the `team_ids` in the request body:
+2. Update the team mappings by issuing a `PUT` request containing the `team_ids` in the request body:

         curl --request PUT \
         --url https://us.api.konghq.com/v2/identity-provider/team-mappings \